Bayesian Dropout: Methods

-Machine learning consists in constructing systems which can predict, explain and control their environment in a rational manner based on information and past beliefs despite that the information available is often incomplete.
-R. T. Cox convincingly showed a theory of degrees of rational beliefs is only consistent if the degrees of belief are isomorphic to probabilities and obey the sum and product rule of probability theory~\citep{Cox1946}.
-This insight justify the use of probabilities to represent states of belief and has given rise to Bayesian methods, where the past beliefs are identified with the prior beliefs of the variables of interest and the available information is the observed data and the relationship between data and parameters.
-For this reason Bayesian methods are often identified with the application of Bayes theorem
+The goal of machine learning is to predict, explain and control the environment in a rational manner based on new information and past beliefs.
+R. T. Cox showed that a theory of degrees of rational beliefs is only consistent if they obey the rules of probability theory~\cite{Cox1946}, and this insight has given rise to Bayesian methods, where the past beliefs are identified with priors on the model parameters, and the available information is the observed data and the relationship between data $\m x$ and parameters $\theta$.
+This leads to Bayes' theorem $p(\m \theta | \m x ) = \frac{p(\m x | \m \theta) p(\m \theta)}{p(\m x)}$.
+However, Bayes' theorem is not the most general way of arriving at rational beliefs.
+In many situations the relevant information available in the form of constraints, for instance an ideal gas where the relevant constraints include energy conservation.
+In this case, the method of \emph{maximum entropy}, MaxEnt, allows assignment of rational beliefs under expectation constraints~\cite{Jaynes1957}.

-to arrive at a posterior distribution on the parameters of interest, $\m \theta$.
-When Bayes theorem is applied with this interpretation it is sometimes called Bayes rule.